nozomi-75/ZenPad/README.md

     cd ZenPad
     ```

-2. **Build the project and create the JAR using Maven:**
+2. **Build the project and create the JAR with dependencies using Maven:**

     ```sh
     mvn clean package
     ```

-    The JAR file will be generated at `target/ZenPad-1.2-SNAPSHOT.jar`.
+    The JAR file with all dependencies will be generated at `target/ZenPad-1.2-SNAPSHOT-jar-with-dependencies.jar`.

 3. **Run the generated JAR:**

     ```sh
-    java -jar target/ZenPad-1.2-SNAPSHOT.jar
+    java -jar target/ZenPad-1.2-SNAPSHOT-jar-with-dependencies.jar
     ```

 ## Project Structure